dbashford/mimosa-eslint/README.md

 You can provide rule overrides directly through this module's configuration or with an external `.json` config file.

-This module lets ESLints own error formatters handle formatting the errors.
-ESLint has several formatters to choose from the you can configure which you'd like this module to use.
+This module lets ESLint's own error formatters handle formatting the errors.
+ESLint has several formatters to choose from.
+You can configure which you'd like this module to use.

 ## Default Config